fsprojects/Paket/docs/content/template-files.md

 * any project reference with a matching paket.template file with a minimum version requirement of the version currently being packaged.

 ### Comments

-A line starting with a # is considered a comment and will be ignored by the parser
+A line starting with a # or // is considered a comment and will be ignored by the parser.